ASYNCframework/ASYNCframework/README.md

 ## Tests
 ASYNC comes with two asynchronous optimization algorithm, Asynchronous Stochastic Gradient Descent [ASGD](https://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf) and [ASAGA](http://proceedings.mlr.press/v54/leblond17a/leblond17a.pdf) which are located in the `ASYNCsamples` directory:

-SparkASAGAThread: The synchronous version of SAGA (ASAGA) with history
+-SparkASAGAThread: The synchronous version of SAGA (ASAGA) with history.

-SparkASAGASync: The synchronous version of SAGA with history
+-SparkASAGASync: The synchronous version of SAGA with history.

-SparkASGDThread: The asynchronous version of Stochastic Gradient Descent (ASGD)
+-SparkASGDThread: The asynchronous version of Stochastic Gradient Descent (ASGD).

-SparkASGDSync: The synchronous version of Stochastic Gradient Descent (SGD)
+-SparkASGDSync: The synchronous version of Stochastic Gradient Descent (SGD).

-SparkSGDMLLIB: the MLlib implementation of SGD for comparison
+-SparkSGDMLLIB: The MLlib implementation of SGD for comparison.

 To run each method, simply run: